47degrees/metrifier/README.md

 ### Conclusion

-Using JMH, we have checked out quickly the performance characteristics for both service architectures trying out in two different ecosystems:
+Using JMH, we have checked out quickly the performance characteristics for both service architectures trying out on two different ecosystems:

 * Local Environment
 * GCP Environment

-As we have seen, the RPC solution in this case is noticeably faster.
-Moreover, when network traffic enters the scene, the differences between both are bigger.
+As we have seen, the RPC solution is noticeably faster, using both metered kind of serialization methods: `Avro` and `Protocol Buffers`.
+Moreover, when network traffic enters the scene, the differences between `HTTP` and `RPC` are bigger.

+However, digging into numbers related to RPC, the results turn out different for `Avro` and `Protobuf`, running the benchmarks locally and atop GCP: *TBD*.